Israeli ex-soldier jailed for leaking secret papers

 Kamm was found guilty of downloading 2,085 military documents on a disc during her army service and later passing some of this information to a correspondent for Israel's Haaretz daily, a court document showed.

-The newspaper subsequently reported in 2008 that top army officers had authorized the assassination of Palestinian militants, in a possible violation of Israeli law.
+The newspaper subsequently reported in 2008 that top army officers had authorised the assassination of Palestinian militants, in a possible violation of Israeli law.

 A three-judge panel gave Kamm a 54-month sentence and an additional 18-month suspended term, the court document said, with judges writing that they had found "the motive behind taking the documents was mainly ideological."